 Two C-160NGs were also converted to the "C-160G Gabriel" SIGINT and jamming configuration to replace the older Noratlas N.2501 Gabriel platforms.
 The C-160Gs are littered with antennas and antenna fairings, including wingtip pods for a "electronic support measures (emitter locator)" system; a "farm" of five blade antennas on top of the forward fuselage; a retractable dome under the forward fuselage; and a blister on each side of the rear fuselage.
-As with the C-160H Astarte, the two C-160Gs are configured with both refueling probe and hose kit.
+As with the C-160H Astarte, the two C-160Gs were configured with both refueling probe and hose kit.
 The C-160Gs saw service in the Gulf War in 1991 and presumably in later conflicts.

 * Transall also proposed conversion kits to create several other variants of the C-160 that were never built:

 * In the late 1990s, all 66 C-160 transport variants surviving in AA service were given an avionics update, including a Global Position System receiver with inertial navigation system backup, a head-up display, and other kit, and redesignated "C-160R", where the "R" stood for "Renove / Renovated".
 22 C-160Rs were then upgraded with a self-defense suite including a radar-warning receiver, missile warning system, and chaff-flare dispensers.
 The ASTARTE and Gabriel special mission-aircraft were given the same sets of upgrades under a separate program.
 The Gabriels received a further SIGINT system upgrade a decade later.

-A number of German C-160s remain in operation, the Luftwaffe fleet having undergone a service-life extension program in the early 1990s.
-A component of the German Transalls is dedicated to special operations support, these machines being fitted with modernized flight system / navigation avionics, and cockpits compatible with night vision goggles (NVGs).
+The Luftwaffe fleet similarly underwent a service-life extension program in the early 1990s.
+A component of the German Transalls was dedicated to special operations support, these machines being fitted with modernized flight system / navigation avionics, and cockpits compatible with night vision goggles (NVGs).
 However, both the French and German Transalls will be out of service by the end of the decade, being replaced by other types of transports, most significantly the Airbus A400M.
 The Turks were still operating their C-160s at last notice, but the South African machines have been retired.BACK_TO_TOP